 Cigarette Ads on TV/Radio Outlawed (April 1, 1970)

 President Richard Nixon signed the Public Health Cigarette Smoking Act on this day.
 It banned all cigarette advertisements on television and radio.
-So you could no longer see ads like this one for Oasis from 1958.
-Apparently it was the official cigarette of water skiers.

 The Smothers Brothers Comedy Hour Canceled (April 4, 1969)

 The official reason CBS gave for canceling the variety show was that it failed to deliver completed episodes to the network on time.
 But this was probably just a way for the network to drop the show, which constantly irritated the network with its controversial political skits and commentary.